 Product Availability

 The products are available on the company’s website arber.com.
-The website offers a great range of chemical-free products, including Organic Bio Insecticides, Bio Fungicides, Bio Protectant, and Plant Food.
+The website offers a great range of chemical-free products, including Organic Insecticides, biofungicides, Bio protectants, and Plant Food.
 The website gives detailed information about the product, which consists of pricing, benefits, and usage,

 What Happened to the Company After Shark Tank?

-The Arber company is still in working.
+The Arber company is still in operation.
 Although Sharks didn’t agree to contribute to the company, it still got a valuable position in the world.
 Over the recent years, Arber has been seen and praised in numerous publications, including INC, Vogue, CNN Money, Forbes, House Beautiful, Veranda, Business Insider, and more.
 The company offers gardeners a variety of products, including fertilizers, flower food, and basic gardening accessories.
-In early 2024, Arber expanded from four SKUs at Target to ten and consumers have more Arber products to choose from.
+In early 2024, Arber expanded from four SKUs at Target to ten, and consumers have more Arber products to choose from.
 Arber is extremely popular with mainstream consumers.
-It can be seen that 2024 will be a growth year for Arber.
+It can be seen that next year will be a growth year for Arber.

 Conclusion: